-9.2.2.1.1 0000X001: Total Count entry
+9.2.3.1.10 0000X001: Total Count of Unprocessed Record entry

-This entry shall specify:
+This entry relates to an Unprocessed Record and shall specify:

-- that the record is not a Separator record, - if this entry is preceded by a Last Part entry (see 9.2.2.1.5) it shall mean that the record starts in a previous Basic Group and ends in the current Basic Group; the Count field shall specify the total number of bytes of the record, - if the last two entries of the Index of the previous Basic Group are a Last Part entry followed by a Skip Entry (see 9.2.2.1.7), this entry shall be the first entry of the Index of the current Basic Group; the Count field shall specify the total number of bytes of the record referred to by the Last Part entry in the Index of the previous Basic Group.
+- if this entry is preceded by a Last Part of Unprocessed Record entry (see 9.2.3.1.9), that the Unprocessed Record starts in a previous Basic Group and ends in the current Basic Group.
+The Count field shall specify the total number of bytes of the Unprocessed Record; - if the last two entries of the BAT of the previous Basic Group are at Last Part of Unprocessed Record entry and a Skip entry, that the Unprocessed Record ends in that Basic Group and starts in a prior Basic Group.
+This entry shall be the first entry of the BAT of the current Basic Group.
+The Count field shall specify the total number of bytes of the Unprocessed Record.

-9.2.2.1.2 0000X111 : Separator Mark entry
+9.2.3.1.11 0000X111: Separator Mark entry